BlakvGhost/gGallery/README.md

 # gGallery
- A small web application written in PHP working as a web gallery, for storing images, videos, documents...with upload system without reloading the page.
+Small web application written in PHP working as a web gallery, for storing images, videos, documents...with upload system without reloading the page.

 ## Installation